Bar Chart

 Edit the Bar Chart

-icon in the top-right corner of the chart.
-This will open an edit sheet on the right, where data sources, labels, time window, and other settings can be modified.
+icon in the top-right corner of the widget.
+This opens the settings sheet on the right, where chart properties such as data sources, time window, and title can be modified.

 trash